Leica M10 vs Canon M10

 Review summary: Leica M10 vs Canon M10

 So how do things add up?
 Is there a clear favorite between the Leica M10 and the Canon M10?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Leica M10 (Typ 3656):